dspeth/dspeth.github.io/_pages/Vitro.md

 ---
 permalink: /vitro/
-title: Lab research and education
+title: Labwork
 ---

-A page for lab based research and teaching
+A page dedicated to research and teaching in the lab.
+Content coming soon